TinyTapeout/tt-datasheet-template/chapters/using-this-datasheet.typ

 - a link to the Wokwi project (if applicable)
 - a "How it works" section
 - a "How to test" section
-- a "External hardware" section (if applicable)
+- an "External hardware" section (if applicable)
 - a pinout table for both digital & analog designs

 == Badges